ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 Libraries such as Atlassian's Fugue provide implementations with much richer functionality.

-Using the simplistic form of `Either` with Java 7 the code could be re-written as
+Using the simplistic form of `Either` with Java 7 the code could be re-written as:

 ```java
 List<Widget> widgets = getWidgets();